giovibal/takenotes/docs/description.md

 ## First login, schema definition

-The user register using sign-up procedure, the app ask user to insert a email/password (or use google account), the app ask user to configure fields.
+The user register using sign-up procedure, the app ask user to insert a email/password (or use google/auth0/ory account), the app ask user to configure the schema, the configuration should include also search and presentation strategies

-From now, let's assume that are defined 3 fields:

-* minutes
-* km
-* money

 ## Normal usage

 The user sign-in,
-the app propose to insert 3 numeric values one for each fields:
+the app shows basic CRUD operations of records according to the schema configured
+* list of items

-* minutes
+* add new item
-* km
+* change an item
-* money
+* remove item(s)

-and a 'label' (string) for this annotation.

-The app persist all values ('label', minutes, km, money) into the DB, alongside a timestamp for insert and update.
+* search for items by specific fields